mapbox/mapbox.js/API.md

 The third parameter, `animates`, animates the transition: set it to `true` to animate, omit or set it to `false` to not animate.
 This will animate center and zoom changes at the same time.

+### map.setPanLimits(locations)

+Set the map's panning limits.
+The parameter, `locations` can be either an instance of MM.Extent or an array of locations in the order north, west, south, east.

+### map.auto()

+Enables defaults settings for UI and interaction.
+Also sets map's center and zoom to that of the baselayer.

+### map.refresh()
+Refreshes map.ui and map.interaction to reflect any layer changes.

+### map.addTileLayer(layer)
+Adds a tile layer to the map, below any marker layers to prevent them from being covered up.

+### map.ease

+An instance of easey initialized with the map.

+    map.ease.location({ lat: 10, lon: -88 }).zoom(5).optimal();

+See [Easey documentation](https://github.com/mapbox/easey/wiki) for a full reference.

+### map.ui

+An instance of mapbox.ui attached to the map for convenience.

+### map.interaction

+An instance of mapbox.interaction attached to map for convenience.

 See [Modest Maps parent documentation](https://github.com/modestmaps/modestmaps-js/wiki) for a full reference.

 # Loading Utilities